Richie-Rokka/Data-Analytics-Capstone-Project-Cyclistic-Bike-Share/README.md

 # Phase 3 – Process

-The 12 CSV files from January 2021 to December 2021 were stacked and combined into a single dataset.
-The DataFrame consists of 5,595,075 rows after the data aggregation.
+The 12 CSV files from divvy-trip data (January 2021 to December 2021) were stacked and combined into a single dataset.
+The DataFrame consists of 5,595,075 rows after the data consolidation.

 Before analysis, the dataset was cleaned and transformed to ensure accuracy, consistency, and usability.
 Given that the data was collected across multiple files, part of the steps involved consolidating all datasets into a single, structured dataset for efficient analysis.